soheil-mp/Simpson-script-generator/README.md

 <img src="./homer_image.jpg">

 # Generated Text
-Below is a sample of generated text. the quality of the model can ba optimized by using more data, since our current was is way to small.
+Below is a sample of generated text. the quality of the model can ba optimized by using more data, since our current one is way to small.

 <img src="./generated_text.png" aligh="right">